Meet Us | Work with Us | Contact Us | Media

 1. Medicare Price Negotiations:

-One of the most groundbreaking provisions in the IRA is the ability for Medicare to negotiate drug prices directly with pharmaceutical companies.
+One major change in the IRA is that Medicare can now negotiate drug prices directly with U.S. pharmaceutical companies.
 Previously, Medicare was prohibited from negotiating prices for prescription drugs, leaving beneficiaries to pay the high prices set by the drug manufacturers.

-Under the IRA, starting in 2026, Medicare will introduce lower prices for 10 prescription drugs through negotiations with participating pharmaceutical companies.
+Under the IRA, starting in 2026, Medicare will introduce lower prices for 10 prescription drugs through negotiations with participating medical company representatives.
 These negotiated prices will offer significant savings, ranging from 38% to 79% off the list prices.

 2. Price Caps on Insulin: